 “If undergraduates want to get more involved in the department they should definitely approach the professors and find out what they’re working on in their labs.

 “There are so many different types of research going on that you’ll definitely find something that interests you.”

 Evely initially considered pursuing a bachelor’s degree but changed her mind when she learned that it would take only an extra year of study to earn the BS/MS degree.

-“It’s perfect for me,” she says.
-“I get to do research for two years and I’ll have good job opportunities afterward.”
+“It was perfect for me,” she says.
+“I did research for two years and I had good job opportunities afterward.”

-When people ask her why she doesn’t just complete the undergraduate degree requirements and apply directly to a PhD program, Evely answers this way.
+When people asked her why she didn’t just complete the undergraduate degree requirements and apply directly to a PhD program, Evely answered this way.

 “A PhD is a huge commitment.
 You’re going to be spending five or six years of your life working toward it, so you should be 100 percent sure that’s what you want to do.

-“The BS/MS is a great way to be involved in research while figuring out if a PhD program is right for me.”
+“The BS/MS was a great way to be involved in research while figuring out if a PhD program is right for me.”